matatk/agrip/audioquake/manuals/development-manual-part04.md

    03=See the jediquake folder for documentation.
    ```

-5. Zip up the parent directory so that you have created a ZIP file with two items in it—the MOD's installation directory and the `qmod.ini` file.
+5. Zip up the parent directory so that you have created a ZIP file with two items in it&mdash;the MOD's installation directory and the `qmod.ini` file.

    Finally, rename the ZIP file to the name of the parent directory (i.e. the MOD's name) with a `.qmod` extension to replace the `.zip` one it pops out of your ZIP creator with.

 ## How? (for users)